PEAK TRUMP, IMPENDING CRISES, ESSENTIAL INFO & ACTION

 After all, the Donald was sworn in during month #90 of what was already the third longest business expansion in American history and he was elected for a 48 month term.
 That means it would be month #138 when his first term ends----a point never, ever reached before.

-Even the tech boom of the 1990s---previously the longest ever cycle---ended in month #119, and back then there were plenty of tailwinds to keep it going, which is the very opposite of today.
+Even the tech boom of the 1990s---previously the longest ever cycle---ended in recession during month #119, and back then there were plenty of tailwinds to keep it going, which is the very opposite of today.

-To wit, the Federal budget had been balanced for three years running compared to today's massive and growing rivers of red ink; the Fed's balance sheet was only $500 billion and had room to grow, the opposite of the $4.5 trillion recent peak that even the Fed heads understand must be sharply contracted; Europe had just adopted the single currency and was fixing to ignite a borrowing and spending boom that would last nearly a decade; and the Red Ponzi was just getting its "growth" sea legs and had only $3 trillion of debt, not today's staggering sum of $40 trillion.
+To wit, at the turn of the century the Federal budget had been balanced for three years running compared to today's massive and growing rivers of red ink; the Fed's balance sheet was only $500 billion and had room to grow, the opposite of the $4.5 trillion recent peak that even the Fed heads understand must be sharply contracted; Europe had just adopted the single currency and was fixing to ignite a borrowing and spending boom that would last nearly a decade; and the Red Ponzi was just getting its "growth" sea legs and had only $3 trillion of debt, not today's staggering sum of $40 trillion.

-In a word, recessions have not been outlawed by the economic gods and there are overwhelming odds that the next one will hit before November 2020.
+Moreover, recessions have not been outlawed by the economic gods and there are overwhelming odds that the next one will hit before November 2020.

 And when it does, Wall Street, the US economy and the Donald's fantasy of MAGA will come tumbling down with it.